Many people are surprised to learn what happens in rehab

 Nutritional balance can have a positive effect on some of the symptoms of withdrawal.
 Good eating habits and nutrition during treatment can result in higher levels of focus and retention of information during treatment and therapy, which in turn can contribute to more positive outcomes in the treatment process.
 For these reasons, treatment programs incorporate nutritional planning into the daily schedule, helping to provide the support of balanced, scheduled, and satisfying meals that improve treatment outcomes for those in rehab.

 Having meals in a group setting has therapeutic qualities.
 It gives the participants a chance to be together informally as a group.
 Instead of dealing with emotional traumas and other intense topics that go on in group meal time tends to be bonding and valuable friendships are made.
-The goal here is to break down bad habits and build new healthy ones.
+The goal here is to break down bad habits and build new, healthy ones.

 Psychiatric and Medication Management

-Many people that suffer mental health issues prior to coming to treatment have been self-medicating for a long time.
-Some have never been diagnosed by a proper medical professional where others have been diagnosed and chose to stop taking the medication they have been prescribed.
+Many people who suffer mental health issues prior to coming to treatment have been self-medicating for a long time.
+Some have never been diagnosed by a proper medical professional, whereas others have been diagnosed and chose to stop taking the medication they have been prescribed.
 One of the benefits of being in a substance abuse treatment facility that treats Dual Diagnosis is that the client will be monitored so that they are only taking the prescribed medications at the prescribed time and the prescribed amount.
 This may be the first time in a person’s life that they actually receive proper psychological evaluation and treatment.

 What Happens in Rehab with Individual Therapy

-Unlike group therapy where clients share openly in front of their peer’s Individual addiction therapy is for more severe issues that clients share with their counselor only.
+Unlike group therapy, where clients share openly in front of their peers, individual addiction therapy is for more severe issues that clients share with their counselor only.
 Individual therapy (sometimes called “psychotherapy” or “counseling”) is a process through which clients work one-on-one with a trained therapist—in a safe, caring, and confidential environment—to explore their fears, feelings, beliefs, or behaviors, work through challenging or traumatic memories and identify aspects of their lives they need help with.
 Individual addiction therapy is focused on finding the root causes behind the reason a person picks up their substance of choice.

 Exercise

 Exercise is an important component of treatment.
-Many people in the throes of their addictions neglected their daily health, wreaking chaos on their physical body and emotional well-being.
+Many people in the throes of their addictions neglect their daily health, wreaking chaos on their physical body and emotional well-being.
 It is important to repair the physical damage of prolonged substance abuse as well as the emotional damage.
 Your body releases natural endorphins when you exercise which creates for the first time in a long while a natural feeling of wellness.

 Free Time